Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 - GIT PUSH
 - To commit the code and push to Github

+## Forking the Github Repository

+- Locate the desired Github repository.
+- In the top right corner click the Fork button.
+- The repository has been forked and you can now work 0on the copy.

+## Cloning a Github repository

+- Locate the desired Github repository.
+- Use the code button and copy the link.
+- Open Gitpod and select your directory where you want the clone to be created.
+- Type git clone in the terminal and paste the link in.
+- The clone will be created

 ### Creating an Application with Heroku

 I used the video tutorial provided by The Code Institute to create a Heroku account, add the details of the app and deploy the application to a live environment.